escusado/quick-firebase-queue/README.md

    *   this event triggers the job done logic, releasing the job and freeing the worker
 *   `name: job:error, data: 'firebase-dataset-id-xxxx'
    *   This event is triggered when the worker couldn't run the job and failed on execution.
+*   `firebq:stats`, data: JSON string of the workers status
+   *   This event is emmited every time the state of the wokers changes

 The server api works over a net socket, so jobs can be enqueued remotely or locally.